yashsinghcodes/blog/_posts/2022-04-07-are-computers-peak-of-humanity.markdown

 Now back to my topic of technology I think most of the people who uses this products like CSV to HTML thing that i have already talked about are lyes under below middle class or middle class and this company loves to scam them over this things which you can find for free if you do some research.

-STOP SCAMMING PEOPLE OVER THE NAME OF CHANGING THE WORLD!
+STOP SCAMMING PEOPLE OVER THE NAME OF MAKING A WORLD A BETTER PLACE!